LibreOffice/core/winaccessibility/README.md

 ## Debugging / Playing with winaccessibility

-If NVDA is running when soffice starts, IA2 should be automatically enabled and work as expected.
-In order to use 'accprobe' to debug it is necessary to override the check for whether an AT (like NVDA) is running; to do that use:
+If an assistive technology like NVDA is running when soffice starts, IA2 should be automatically enabled and work as expected.

-    SAL_FORCE_IACCESSIBLE2=1 soffice.exe -writer

-Then you can use accprobe to introspect the accessibility hierarchy remotely, checkout:
+'accprobe' can be used to to introspect the accessibility hierarchy remotely, checkout:

 <http://accessibility.linuxfoundation.org/a11yweb/util/accprobe/>